NoalGesler/COP4610-Project-1/README.txt

 however we found it difficult to test larger programs, and are unsure on how that operates.
 In part 10, we could not find a suitable way of tracking time for some of the smaller executions (we felt very limited by C), and thus any program under an execution time of 1 second will print out 1 second as its execution time.
+Some commands will sometimes work, other times it will not.
+We have not found out why (Ex: cd sometimes changes CWD, sometimes doesn't).
 Otherwise, however, we have not found any bugs in the rest of the program.